 At UNT, you can expect a high-quality graduate degree at an affordable cost.
 Money magazine has named us a Best College, and we’ve been listed as one of America’s Best College Buys® for 22 consecutive years.

-You can visit UNT’s Student Accounting and University Cashiering Services (SAUCS) to calculate your tuition and to learn more about tuition and fees, including special cases such as excessive hours, repeat courses, auditing courses and more.
+You can visit UNT’s Student Financial Services (SFS) to calculate your tuition and to learn more about tuition and fees, including special cases such as excessive hours, repeat courses, auditing courses and more.

 Financial Aid makes it possible for thousands of students to attend UNT.
 Learn the basics of financial aid, including eligibility, financial need determination, and how to apply using the Free Application for Federal Student Aid (FAFSA).